dags-/Mounts/README.md

 - `mounts.command.fly` - allows use of the `/mount fly` command
 - `mounts.command.invincible` - allows use of the `/mount invincible` command
 - `mounts.command.item` - allows use of the `/mount item` command
+- `mounts.command.leash` - allows use of the `/mount leash` command
 - `mounts.command.purge` - allows use of the `/mount purge` command
 - `mounts.command.reload` - allows use of the `/mount reload` command
 - `mounts.command.speed` - allows use of the `/mount speed` command